QuariumStackHS/Reltt-View/README.md

 # Reltt-View

 TODO:
+  drives
+  drives:

     notifications
-  real time chat like discord or messenger
+    real time chat like discord or messenger uplaud
-  drives:
-    uplaud
     download

-    modify certain type of file (or make a "open with")

-    sharing "Drives" between users and add perms
+    modify certain type of file (or make a "open with") sharing "Drives" between users and add perms